ayman-m/mcpservers/README.md

 **For native XSIAM deployment**

-An MCP server that runs as an XSIAM integration (called "Osiris"), leveraging XSIAM's internal SDK and executing tools directly within the XSIAM platform.
+An MCP server that runs as an XSIAM integration, leveraging XSIAM's API and executing tools directly within the XSIAM platform.

 **Key Features:**
 - Runs inside XSIAM as a native integration
-- Direct access to XSIAM SDK and command execution
 - War Room/Playground command execution
 - Same 25+ tools as standalone version
 - Automatic credential management via XSIAM